SwissDataScienceCenter/renku/docs/user/firststeps.rst

 TODO: image

-FIrst, here is how to get a list of exisiting ``conda`` environments:
+First, here is how to get a list of existing ``conda`` environments:

 .. code-block:: console